microsoft/JARVIS/taskbench/README.md

 + **Tool Graph Construction:** we first build a tool library and use the tool library to construct the tool graph.
 The nodes in the tool graph represent the tools, and the edges represent the dependencies between the tools, including the resource dependency and temporal dependency.
 + **Graph Sampling:** we sample the tool graph to generate the tool graph for each sample.
 The sampled tool graph is used to generate the tool invocation graph and the instruction.
 According to the topology of the sampled tool graph, we sample the tool graph in three ways: node, chain and DAGs, which represent different structures of task decomposition for task automation.
-+ **Back-Instruct:** we first use the sampled tool graph to generate the task steps and the instruction.
++ **Back-Instruct:** we first use the sampled tool graph to generate the task steps and the instructions.
 Then, we use the instruction to generate the tool invocation parameters to complete the tool invocation graph.

 <p align="center">
 <img width="100%" alt="image" src="./assets/backinstruct.png">